pretzelhammer/rust-blog/posts/too-many-brainfuck-compilers.md

 @array = global [ 300000 x i8 ] zeroinitializer
 ```

 We could maintain a pointer into this array but LLVM IR doesn't make that easy on us because there are no pointer arithmetic instructions.
 To do pointer arithmetic in LLVM IR we have to convert the pointer to an integer with `ptrtoint`, do the arithmetic, and then convert it back with `inttoptr`.
 This is verbose and not fun.
-Instead lets maintain a global index variable and use the `getelementptr` instruction to get pointers into our global array.
+Instead let's maintain a global index variable and use the `getelementptr` instruction to get pointers into our global array.

 ```ll
 @index = global i64 0